 The Integrative Core comprises eight courses totaling 32 credit hours of coursework.
 These courses include:

 - One First Year Seminar taken in the first semester

 - Four Foundations courses (one from each of the four Foundations areas – humanities, natural sciences, social sciences and arts) that should be completed by the end of the sophomore year

-- Two Themes courses taken during the junior year
+- Two Explorations courses taken during the junior year

 - One Capstone course taken during the senior year